yining1023/pix2pix_spell/README.md

 # train the model
 # this may take 1-9 hours depending on GPU, on CPU you will be waiting for a bit
 # You could choose V100 or K80 as machine type
+# If you add `--ngf 32 --ndf 32` when training the model: python pix2pix.py --mode train --output_dir pikachu_train --max_epochs 200 --input_dir pikachu/train --which_direction BtoA --ngf 32 --ndf 32, the model will be smaller 13.6 MB, and it will take less time to train.

 spell run --machine-type V100 \
             --framework tensorflow \
   "python pix2pix.py \